UPPS 04.01.11 - Risk Management of Information Resources

 All computing devices that do not have an approved exemption are required to employ whole-disk encryption, regardless of their intended use or the data stored on them, to protect against inadvertent data disclosure.
 Refer to the Computer Encryption Program website for information on computer encryption best practices.

-ITAC, in consultation with the ISO (or designee), will provide and support whole-disk encryption for all university workstations.
+ITAC, in consultation with the CISO (or designee), will provide and support whole-disk encryption for all university workstations.
 Departments that do not have a technical support person can request assistance from ITAC with installing encryption software on their computers.
 It is the responsibility of each workstation owner and the associated department head to ensure that systems under their custodianship are encrypted.

 There may be instances in which a device, or group of devices, may need to be exempted from the encryption standard (e.g., a computer lab that is imaged on a regular basis).
 In these cases, a formal encryption exception request form must be submitted for approval.
-Department computing resources that need to be exempted from encryption or have encryption configured should direct requests to email@example.com.
-The ISO (or designee) will review and authorize exemption requests.
+Department computing resources that need to be exempted from encryption or have encryption configured should direct requests to firstname.lastname@example.org.
+The CISO (or designee) will review and authorize exemption requests.
 Approved exemptions are valid for 365 days.
 Owners may appeal denied exemption requests to the vice president for IT, whose decision is final.

 Confidential information shall not be shared, exposed, or transmitted via any peer-to-peer (P2P) file sharing mechanism prior to completion of a comprehensive risk assessment, including penetration testing, of the proposed P2P file sharing mechanism by Information Security.

 These restrictions apply regardless of the user’s location and include transmissions over any network accessible to the user, including in-home networks.